Leav·en | /lev-ən/

 Our goal is to be cost conscious with our plans, assuring our members get the most bang for their buck.

-Our a la carte payment model will go against the traditional archetype of steep up front pricing, minimum monthly rental rates, and yearly contracts.
+Our a la carte, low monthly minimum payment model will go against the traditional archetype of steep up front pricing, high and unattainable monthly rental rates, and yearly contracts.
 This allows members, no matter where they are in their process, access to the infrastructure and education needed to succeed.
 From those brand new to the world of food, needing access to a professional kitchen to bring their visions to life; to chefs who have honed their craft, but aren't sure what exactly a balance sheet is, we are here to create an environment of transformation and success.

 Krystle Rodriguez - Owner/Operator